surftrips.co

 Frequently asked

-Salina Cruz is a point break suited for intermediate to advanced surfers.
+Salina Cruz is a point bottom, long sand-bottom right-hand points with barrel sections and extended walls, break suited for intermediate through advanced surfers.

 Salina Cruz